thevpc/nuts/website/.dir-template/src/docs/info/faq.md

 * dynamic dependency aware class loading

-* terminal coloring and components (progress bar, etc...)
+* terminal coloring, and terminal components (progress bar, etc...)

-* json,xml,table,tree and plain format support out of the box
+* json,xml,table,tree and plain format support out of the box as output to all your commands

 * pipe manipulation when calling sub processes